rhashimoto/httpcore5-reset-repro/src/main/kotlin/README.md

 # MotionJPEGHandler.kt
 This is the code that somehow triggers the exception.
-It is a request handler that returns an infinite multipart stream of JPEG images.
-The primary class, `MotionJPEGHandler`, is essentially boilerplate.
-The second class in this file, `MotionJPEGEntityProducer`, is where things happen.
+It is a request handler that returns a multipart stream of JPEG images.

-`MotionJPEGEntityProducer` maintains a queue of `ByteBuffer`s.
-In the `produceData()` method, if the queue is empty then the next JPEG file is read (as a resource in the JAR) and buffers for the multipart header and body are added to the queue.
-Then the first buffer in the queue is submitted for output and removed if completely written.
+The handler creates a binary entity producer using `AsyncEntityProducers.createBinary()` with a callback that writes one `ByteBuffer` to the stream per call.
+Each `ByteBuffer` is either a multipart header or a multipart body (a JPEG image).

 # TimestampHandler.kt
 This is a simpler request handler that returns the current date and time.